DietkeSt/GraphicDesignShop/DEPLOYMENT.md

     import dj_database_url
     ```

-4. Scroll to the `DATABASES` section and update it to the following code, so that the original connection to sqlite3 is commented out and we connect to the new ElephantSQL database instead.
+4. Scroll to the `DATABASES` section and update it to the following code, so that the original connection to sqlite3 is commented out and we connect to the new database instead.

     ```
     # DATABASES = {